 Of 1,000 patients randomized, 950 underwent the assigned procedure and 948 were included in the as-treated analysis.
 Mean patient age was 73 years, and mean STS risk score was 1.9 percent.
 Men made up 69.3 percent of the population.

 The rate of the composite primary end point of death, stroke or readmission at one year was 8.5 percent in the TAVR group versus 15.1 percent in the SAVR group, for an absolute difference of 6.6 percentage points favoring TAVR.
-This met the prespecified criteria for noninferiority (P < 0.001) and for superiority of TAVR (hazard ratio = 0.54; 95% CI, 0.37-0.79; P = 0.001).
+This met the prespecified criteria for noninferiority (P < 0.001) and for superiority of TAVR (hazard ratio = 0.54; 95% CI, 0.37-0.79; P = 0.001) for these criteria.

 “Multiple sensitivity analyses confirmed the robustness of these results from the primary analysis,” notes Dr. Kapadia.